sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION.md

 > **Note:** This is an optional session for participants interested in advanced integration patterns.
 You can proceed directly to [Session 4: Snowflake Intelligence](SESSION_4_SNOWFLAKE_INTELLIGENCE.md) if you prefer.

-This session demonstrates how to integrate Snowflake Cortex Search with Cortex Analyst, enabling fuzzy matching that allows users to make mistakes with terminology and still get proper results.
+Cortex Search is a standalone service that can be integrated with Cortex Analyst to handle high cardinality columns such as product lines.
+This integration enables fuzzy matching that allows users to make mistakes with terminology and still get proper results.

 ---